 Water-based Stain – This non-reactive stain dries in the exact same color it was before application.
 Because it does not contain any metallic salt, the colors are more consistent.
 This comes in a wider range of colors, each one drying to an opaque finish.
 This type of stain is ideal for projects that call for specific designs, patterns, graphic images, and the like.

 Comparing Colored Concrete Options

-There are many different ways to acquire colored concrete.
+There are many different ways to acquire colored decorative concrete.
 Concrete stains, however, provide the most benefits for both residential and commercial use.
 Here’s how stained concrete fares compared to other coloring options:

 Color Options – Acid stains come in earth and blue-green tones while water-based come in almost a full spectrum of colors.
 Concrete dye, integral color, and dry-shake color hardeners come in similar colors.

 UV Resistance – Concrete stains can be used on both indoor and outdoor surfaces.
 Only a few brands of concrete dyes can be used outdoors.
 Most are sensitive to UV rays.